About The Author

 I don’t comment very often but I loved your books!
 I have read alot of fantasy and relly enjoyed this series.
 Thanks:)

-20. avatar Nate Cutler says:
+• Nate Cutler

 I have to say that I rather enjoyed the first book and as a result immediately bought the second one on Amazon.
 I really like how Myranda is steadfast in her beliefs but open to growing as an individual.
 I really like the character of Lain as well and can’t wait to see him develop and open up.
 My one concern though is that some of the dialogue appears forced or unnatural.
 I’d also like to know why (maybe I will once I continue on in the journey!)
 Myranda was so adept at learning all these magical techniques; especially faster than anyone in Entwell’s recorded history!
 Anyway, I thoroughly enjoyed the first book and after finishing it, within minutes started reading the second.
 Thanks for an original and refreshing series!

-• avatar Joseph Lallo says:
+• Joseph Lallo

 Hi.
 Thanks, I’m glad you liked the books!
 I’ve had a few readers tell me they had some trouble with my dialogue.
 I’m always trying to improve, though.
 In time some things are revealed about Myranda that explain some of her more noteable skills.
 Thanks for reading.

 Your books are amazing!
 I litterally read ‘The Great Convergence’ for six hours straight last week!
 I was wondering, was there a specific place where you learned to write, or did you kind of just teach yourself?
 The dialogue seems like it`s perfect for the characters, and the settings and ideas are all unique.
 Also, do you plan out your characters or do they develope on their own?
 Ivy and Lain are really well thought out — they`re definately my favorite characters.
 Honestly, I think this book is just as good as the Hunger Games, if not better.
-I just wish more people knew about it :) If this became a movie, I would definately come to the premiere.
+I just wish more people knew about it 🙂 If this became a movie, I would definately come to the premiere.
 I`m sure it would turn out great!

-• avatar Joseph Lallo says:
+• Joseph Lallo

 Hi!
 I’m very happy that you are enjoying my story so much.
 To keep from cluttering this page up too much, I’ll send you an email to answer your questions.